Mike Adenuga

 Chief Michael Adeniyi Agbolade Ishola Adenuga Jr (born 29 April 1953) is a Nigerian billionaire businessman, and the fifth richest person in Africa according to Forbes.
 His company Globacom is Nigeria's second-largest telecom operator and also has a presence in Ghana and Benin.
 He owns stakes in the Equitorial Trust Bank and the oil exploration firm Conoil (formerly Consolidated Oil Company).

 Forbes estimated his net worth at $6.7 billion as of May 2024.

 Early life

 His father, Oloye Michael Agbolade Adenuga Sr, was a schoolteacher while his mother, Omoba Juliana Oyindamola Adenuga (née Onashile, of Okesopin, Ijebu Igbo), was a businesswoman of royal Ijebu descent.
-He is Yoruba.
+He is a Yoruba.

 Adenuga received his secondary school education at Ibadan Grammar School, Ibadan, Oyo State, Nigeria and Comprehensive High School, Aiyetoro, for his Higher School Certificate (HSC).
 He worked as a taxi driver to help fund his university education.
 He graduated from Northwestern Oklahoma State University and Pace University, New York, with degrees in Business Administration.